bhattlab/phanta/README.md

 **Step Four - Download Phanta's default database**

-Download Phanta's default database of genomes by navigating to the desired directory on your system and executing the following commands:
+Navigate to the directory in which you would like to download Phanta's default database of genomes.
+Then execute the following commands:

 	wget https://www.dropbox.com/sh/3ktsdqlcph6x95r/AACGSj0sxYV6IeUQuGAFPtk8a/database_V1.tar.gz